Before the name existed, I had been waiting for metamodernism.

 This element has overlap with both overprojection and quirky.
 It has to do with things that evoke childlike innocence and simplicity, but for usage by adult-age people.
 In a sense, it’s a way of puncturing modernist over-seriousness, but in a way that is kind, not (postmodernly) biting.
 In addition to quirky characters and plot lines, and anthropomorphized characters, meta-cute includes spare/clean/flat design (such as the obsession with the font Helvetica that prevailed during the 2000s, incorporation of child-like instruments (such as the glockenspiel) in indie rock music, children being featured in lead roles in plot-lines not meant for children, adults who show childlike qualities in films e.g., having motivations not based in sexuality, career, or power-seeking, etc.

 Thoughts and Disclaimer

-If you’ve enjoyed this essay or found it useful in some way, you can support me by clapping (clap early, clap much), sharing, and/or following me.
-Also visit the blog I’ve mentioned: What Is Metamodern?
+If you’ve enjoyed this essay or found it useful in some way, you can support me by linking to it in your own online work, clapping here on medium (clap early, clap much), sharing, and/or following me.
+Also visit the blog I’ve mentioned: What Is Metamodern?, where we catalog many, many instances of metamodernism.
 Questions, observations and challenges are welcome in the discussion below.